Black Bull of Norroway: Synopsis

 Thy bloody clothes I wrang for thee;

 And wilt thou not waken and turn to me?"

 She is in the second great need of her life, so she tries the pear, and finds it full of jewelry richer than that of the apple, but the second night goes as before.
 Finally, the young woman is in the third great need of her life, and breaks the plum to find the richest jewelry yet.
 This time, though the sleeping-drink is brought again, the knight accidentally knocks it over, so, when the young woman buys her third and final chance, the knight is awake to hear her song.
 In this way he learns the truth.

 The young woman marries the knight, who had been her black bull all along.
 He has the witch and her daughter burned, and the knight and the washerwoman's youngest daughter live happily ever after.

 Origins

 English scholar James Orchard Halliwell republished the Scottish tale The Bull of Norroway, in his Popular Rhymes and Nursery Tales, and commented that it was a modern version of the "very old tale" Black Bull of Norroway, mentioned in The Complaynt of Scotland (1548).
-Similarly, folklorist Joseph Jacobs remarked on its mention in The Complaynt of Scotland and in Phillip Sidney's Arcadia.
+Similarly, folklorist Joseph Jacobs remarked on its mention in The Complaynt of Scotland and in Philip Sidney's Arcadia.